KwatME/Medicine.md/Pathogen/Bacterium/Staphylococcus aureus.md

 But then B lactam resistant Staphylococcus aureus (MRSA) emerged.
-MRSA has mecA gene that makes PBP2a, which binds less with B lactams.
+MRSA has mecA gene that makes PBP2a, which binds less with B lactams. mecA is on a mobile genomic sequence that can be transferred to others.
 Methicillin is an old B lactam that used to be used clinically but now it is used only to test for this resistance.
 For treating MRSA, vancomycin, which disrupts D-Alanine-D-Alanine crosslinking in the cell wall synthesis, is used.